somen3/NeatInfo/README.md

 ctrl+shift+u2022.

 • Besides, you can add your
-note shortcut to your left
-panel for quick access.
+~/Documents/note.txt shortcut to your left panel for quick access.